Twins vs. Rangers Player Props Betting Odds

 Seager Stats

-- Seager has picked up at least one hit in two games in a row.
-In his last five games he is hitting .316 with two home runs, five walks and four RBI.
+- Seager has picked up at least one hit in three straight games.
+During his last five outings he is batting .400 with a double, two home runs, four walks and four RBI.

 Seager Recent Games